data-lessons/library-webscraping-DEPRECATED/_episodes/05-conclusion.md

 ## Going further

 This lesson only provides an introduction to the practice of web scraping and highlights some of the tools available.
-Scrapy has many more features than those mentioned in the previous section, be sure to refer to its [full documentation](https://doc.scrapy.org/en/latest/) for details.
+You might want to try out a commercial visual scraper or an open-source scraping framework (such as [Scrapy](https://doc.scrapy.org/en/latest/) in Python) in the programming language of your choice.
+If you're not sure what to scrape, a practice site such as [toscrape.com](http://toscrape.com) will provide some further challenges.

 Happy scraping!